Opened 9 years ago

 Do you have any workaround or hack we could use?
 We have to support IE, and we have to be able to select the text from the user (client demand).
 I suppose we could try to use the overlay manually, but then we lose a lot of the magic surrounding the modal that's really useful.

-Replying to SimenB:
+Replying to [comment:3 SimenB]:

 Do you have any workaround or hack we could use?
 We have to support IE, and we have to be able to select the text from the user (client demand).
 I suppose we could try to use the overlay manually, but then we lose a lot of the magic surrounding the modal that's really useful.

 Unfortunately I don't know of a good workaround without foregoing the modal functionality.
 When I looked at this problem before I got this far (http://bugs.jqueryui.com/ticket/9313#comment:5).
-I would recommend playing with an extension that overrides _allowInteraction to see if you can come up with something that works.
+I would recommend playing with an extension that overrides

 I did just that, and got it working (tested in IE8-11).

-I added the middle if in _allowInteraction
+I added the middle ``if`` in _allowInteraction

 _allowInteraction: function( event ) {